Robert Young Pelton: Career

 In 2006, Pelton teamed up with Eason Jordan, former head of international news for CNN, and several others to launch Iraq Slogger, a clearinghouse of news and information coming out of Iraq during the Iraq War.
 The site was intended to aggregate articles by both foreign correspondents and Iraqi journalists, as well as nonprofessionals.
 According to Pelton, the site had insufficient income and ceased operations in 2009.

-In December 2008, Pelton travelled the Horn of Africa with both pirates and an antipiracy crew researching the piracy and antipiracy industry.
-In January 2009, Pelton resumed immersion-style coverage by going inside the U.S. Army's controversial Human Terrain System.
+In December 2008, Pelton travelled the Horn of Africa with both pirates and an anti-piracy crew researching the industry.
+Pelton resumed immersion-style coverage in January of 2009 by going inside the U.S. Army's controversial Human Terrain System.
 Around that time, he also spent a year as an advisor to NATO's Afghanistan commander.

 In 2008, Pelton and Jordan founded AfPax Insider, a newsgathering and research service in Afghanistan and Pakistan modeled on Iraq Slogger.
 The venture provided free content on its website and was partially funded by the U.S. military.
-Controversy arose when a Defense Department official who was operating an unauthorized spy ring allegedly diverted funds that were intended to pay the open-source project Pelton named AfPax.
+Controversy arose when a Defense Department official who was operating an unauthorized spy ring allegedly diverted funds that were intended to pay the open-source project.
 According to Jordan, the venture never had a "full-fledged launch" into offering a premium subscription service to private clients, and due to insufficient funding, remained a free website until it became inactive in August 2009.

 In 2011, Pelton created Somalia Report.
 With assistance from around 140 locals and western editors, Pelton provided ground coverage of al-Shabaab, pirates, governments, contractors, intelligence groups, and regular people on a 24/7 information website.

-In June 2015, Pelton started publishing the Migrant Report to track the movement of refugees and migrants.
+In June of 2015, Pelton started publishing the Migrant Report to track the movement of refugees and migrants.
 The venture was sponsored by a non-profit organization in Malta. and provided in-depth coverage from Libya, Myanmar, and Bangladesh.